 - Retailer service time reduced to less than 24 hours from 1 week.

 - Distiman stockist’s capital turnover is 5x that of traditional distributors resulting in a 3x higher Return of Capital Employed.

 We believe that while there are several ways in which this model can work, there are some critical features that a technology vendor must provide to ensure success for brands and retailers:

-– It must deliver real value beyond 24-hour delivery and easy credit and work to weed out limiting practices such as the debt cycle by enabling data-driven decision making around optimal stocking.
+- It must deliver real value beyond 24-hour delivery and easy credit and work to weed out limiting practices such as the debt cycle by enabling data-driven decision-making around the optimal stocking.